quandl/qops/README.md

 ## FAQ:

-* The `qops` gem may not be public please add your personal gemfury source to the gem path to install it.
+* The `qops` gem is currently not public.
+Please add your personal gemfury source to the gem path to install it.